Pacific Coastal Salmon Recovery Fund

 PCSRF has catalyzed the development of a vibrant community of salmon restoration experts and fostered indispensable partnerships among land owners, local governments, and state, tribal, and federal agencies.
 The collaborative nature and strong scientific foundation of PCSRF restoration efforts ensure that funds are effectively and efficiently benefits salmon populations and their habitats.

 NOAA Fisheries is the agency charged with administering PCSRF's competitive grants process.
 Since 2000, we have awarded states and tribes a total of over $1.1 billion.
 The program has also leveraged over $1.3 billion in total state in-kind, and other matching, funds.
 These investments have significant impacts on local economies and support local job development.
 Recent analyses suggest that on average 17 new "green" jobs (Edwards et al. 2012) and $1.86 million (Nielsen-Pincus and Moseley 2009) in additional economic activity result for each $1 million investment of PCSRF and state matching funds.

 With this funding and these jobs, states and tribes have undertaken over 11,000 projects, resulting in significant changes in salmon habitat conditions and availability.
-Since 2000, access to over 1 million acres of spawning and rearing habitat has been restored and protected for salmon and now they can migrate through 8,000 miles of previously inaccessible streams.
+Since 2000, access to over 1 million acres of spawning and rearing habitat has been restored and protected for salmon, and access to 8,000 miles of previously inaccessible streams has been re-established.